 For close to two years, Bryan and his wife, Sarah, restored an abandoned boutique hotel resort in the Bahamas, an adventure chronicled on the show.
-Their initial plan was to take six months renovating enough of the property so that they could open.
-But it would be another year after that before they could finally open for business.
+Their initial plan was to take six months renovating enough of the property so that they could open in the fall of 2018.
+A year after that target date they still hadn't opened.
+They eventually did open for business in late 2019.